garyyolo/website/content/home/experience.md

   location = "China"
   date_start = "2019-05-17"
   date_end = "2019-07-17"
-  description = """
+  description = '''
-  *	Customer churning rate prediction
+  *	Customer churning rate prediction\
-  **  Selected variables and adjusted on optimized cut-off value with Logistic Regression by scripting R.
+    Selected variables and adjusted on optimized cut-off value with Logistic Regression by scripting R.\
-  **  Handled imbalanced dataset in classification problems with ROSE, SMOTE method in building training datasets.
+    Handled imbalanced dataset in classification problems with ROSE, SMOTE method in building training datasets.\
-  **  Predicted churning rates, compared the F1 score and ROC, then determined the best sampling method.
+    Predicted churning rates, compared the F1 score and ROC, then determined the best sampling method. \
-  **  Tried the C-classification SVM model and adjusted the cost, gamma, and class weights to compare predictive accuracy.
+    Tried the C-classification SVM model and adjusted the cost, gamma, and class weights to compare predictive accuracy.\
-  *	Forecasting number of customers
+  *	Forecasting number of customers\
-  **  Collected the number of customers in last year from kiosks queueing system and screened out counter transactions.
+    Collected the number of customers in last year from kiosks queueing system and screened out counter transactions.\
-  **  Applied ARIMA, built model after seasonal differencing and non-seasonal differencing with R studio.
+    Applied ARIMA, built model after seasonal differencing and non-seasonal differencing with R studio.\
-  **  Forecasted the number of incoming customers for branch offices in the next week, and evaluated the accuracy of the model by comparing to reality.
+    Forecasted the number of incoming customers for branch offices in the next week, and evaluated the accuracy of the model by comparing to reality.\
-  **  According to the prediction, adjusted on workforce assignment and reduced customers’ queuing time.
+    According to the prediction, adjusted on workforce assignment and reduced customers’ queuing time.\
-    """
+'''

 [[experience]]
   title = "SAP Consultant, Project Manager"